Myositis Patient Financial Assistance

 Due to the rarity of myositis and its various types and subtypes, including the fact that some doctors may never see a patient with myositis in their careers, patients with or suspected of having myositis often face difficulties and significant delays in getting a diagnosis.
 Furthermore, patients with chronic illnesses often face financial difficulties in part due to the high cost of living with a rare disease.
 MSU has worked tirelessly to raise funds to establish and expand the financial assistance program and we give thanks to our sponsors, donors, members, and supporters for continuing to help fund this program.

-Through this crucial and much-needed program, MSU awards funds to patients (based on qualification and approval) for medical bills, mobility devices, and emergency household expenses.
+MSU awards funds to patients (based on qualification and approval) for medical bills, mobility devices, and emergency household expenses through this crucial and much-needed program.

-MSU hopes, through these funds, to provide much-needed financial relief to patients, whose lives are already stressed due to illness, allowing them to more fully concentrate on their health.
-Patients who qualify will be eligible for a maximum of $2000 per rolling 24 months, based on a number of factors defined on the application and in the help guide.
+Through these funds, MSU hopes to provide much-needed financial relief to patients whose lives are already stressed due to illness, allowing them to concentrate more fully on their health.
+Patients who qualify will be eligible for a maximum of $2000 per rolling 24 months, based on many factors defined in the application and the help guide.

 How do I apply?